bonnieappleton/bauhaus/README.md

-Website for Bauhaus Consulting Ltd
+Website for Bauhaus Consultancy Ltd